 Do you feel worried about how to handle criticism about breastfeeding?
 La Leche League is here to help.

-Many parents worry about criticism they may face while breastfeeding their baby.
+Many mothers worry about criticism they may face while breastfeeding their baby.
 Some parents worry about criticism from their own friends, family members, or in-laws.
 Some parents worry about criticism from strangers when breastfeeding in public.
 Most parents have been criticized in their life at some point and can remember how this felt in the past.
 Criticism often leads to problems in relationships and can even be destructive to relationships if on a frequent basis.
 Past experiences with criticism makes it normal to desire to avoid criticism, however you cannot control what other people say to you, but you can control how you respond to criticism.

 The most important parts of responding to criticism often lie in your tone of voice, your facial expression, and your body language.
 You may need to practice saying your responses in a mirror to ensure that you appear confident and non-threatening.
 Also, be sure that you take a deep, relaxing breath filling your lungs and brain with oxygen before you respond.